ISM Policy Implementation & Python Automation

 Resilience & Error Management

-Network partitions, master node elections, and transient API rate limits can interrupt ISM operations mid-execution.
-A resilient automation layer must implement exponential backoff, circuit breakers, and idempotent state reconciliation.
-Comprehensive Error Handling & Retries ensures that failed policy attachments or stuck transition states are automatically retried without causing duplicate operations or metadata corruption.
+Network partitions, cluster-manager elections, and transient API rate limits can interrupt ISM operations mid-execution.
+A resilient automation layer implements exponential backoff, bounded retries, and idempotent state reconciliation so a partial failure never leaves indices half-managed.
+Comprehensive Error Handling & Retries ensures that failed attachments or stuck transitions are retried without duplicate operations or metadata corruption, distinguishing a transient error worth retrying from a permanent one that should fail the deploy.

 Operational Safety & Rollback